WHAT IS BRA FITTING?

 The wire should sit firmly underneath the breast and not be sitting on or digging into any breast tissue.
 In a wired bra there should not be any gap between the cups (like a little shelf sticking out) this should lay flat against your sternum.

-Next Saturday bra fitting will be 5th November.
-Appointments are also available weekday mornings between 8:30 -12.
-Also Monday, Tuesday, Thursday and Friday afternoons between 13:30 and 16:00 alternative times are by request.
+Next Saturday bra fitting is 18th March, appointments are available between 10am and 4pm.
+Appointments are also Monday, Tuesday, Wednesday and Friday 9am - 4pm.
+Thursdays 9am - 1:30pm, alternative times are by request.
 If you would like to book a fitting appointment drop me an email (firstname.lastname@example.org) or send a message by the contact form and we can arrange a suitable time and date.